sh3244/shudder-demo/README.md

 Notes:
 - Missing centered hero
-- Missing Flickr API integration (substituted with a non-auth endpoint for images, for security reasons)
+- Missing Flickr API integration (substituted with a non-auth endpoint for images, for I do not have a Flickr.)